 Crown College does not require test scores submitted

 - NCU requires one of these standardized college entrance exams scores to be submitted with PSEO application.

 - Photocopies of the scoring page from a test listed above is accepted by NCU along with your application.
 An official copy must be submitted before semester begins.

-- Check for the date you took your last qualifying test and make sure it is still good and has not expired (within the past year) This is critical for seniors who did not take a nationally norm-referenced test as a junior or only have PLAN results from fall of their sophomore year).
+- Check for the date you took your last qualifying test and make sure it is still good and has not expired (within the past year) This is critical for seniors who did not take a nationally norm-referenced test as a junior or only have Pre-ACT: score of 17 or higher - results from fall of their sophomore year).

 - Register ASAP for fall testing opportunities

 - Pre-ACT Test - offered at WEST in fall